-In late 2017 the Mavisbank Trust secured funding of £26,000 and commissioned a laser survey of the house and a drone survey of the grounds in order to create a digital terrain model of Mavisbank.
-This innovative work, together with the associated programme of documentary research and archaeological interpretation, has provided a wealth of detailed information that will support future restoration work.
-As a consequence, during 2018-19 the Trust was able to produce a number of very accurate digital reconstructions of the exterior of Mavisbank house and its landscape as they might have appeared around 1750, in addition to visualisations of several of the main interior rooms at that time.
+In late 2017 the Mavisbank Trust secured funding of £26,000 from the Dunard Fund and Historic Environment Scotland and commissioned a laser survey of the house and a drone survey of the grounds in order to create a digital terrain model of Mavisbank.
+This innovative work, together with the associated programme of documentary research and archaeological interpretation, provided a wealth of detailed information that will support future restoration work.
+As a consequence, during 2018-19 the Trust was able to develop a number of very accurate digital reconstructions of the exterior of Mavisbank house and its landscape as they might have appeared around 1750, in addition to visualisations of several of the main interior rooms at that time.

 The partners continued the previous year's programme of events to help develop the involvement of the local community with the Mavisbank project and to encourage access to the grounds.
-The work was progressed further by the Trust during 2018-19 through it's support of a six-month, part-time, Mavisbank Community Engagement Officer post which was housed and managed by ELGT.
+The work was progressed further by the Trust during 2018-19 through its support of a seven-month, part-time, Mavisbank Community Engagement Officer post which was housed and managed by ELGT.
 A community engagement strategy and action plan were put in place which delivered a successful programme of local events and activities that increased awareness, understanding and pride in Mavisbank's history and heritage.

-Other recent work by the partners has included the stabilisation of a landslip close to the doocot, drainage works and vegetation clearance within the grounds by HES, as well as the repair and replacement of a Mavisbank interpretation panel by the Trust.
-The partners are currently awaiting the outcome of the Landmark Trust's nomination of Mavisbank for inclusion on the World Monuments Fund's Watch List 2020 due to be announced in late 2019.
+Other work by the partners included the stabilisation of a landslip close to the doocot, drainage works and vegetation clearance within the grounds by HES, as well as the repair and replacement of a Mavisbank interpretation panel by the